 Interview of the President of the International Paddle Federation (FIP), Daniel Patti.
 He returns to the organization of the World Team Padel Championships in Lisbon next November (14 to 19) and the choice of the FIP to provide the list of players before the September 30 2016.

-[toggle title = ”Learn more before the interview” state = ”close”] The problem is a bit difficult.
-Remember that the final stages of the French padel championships will take place in Lille from October 14 to 16.
+[toggle title = ”Learn more before the interview” state = ”close”] The problem is a bit tricky.
+Remember that the final phases of the French championships of padel will take place in Lille from October 14 to 16.
 The result of the 4 best French pairs will therefore be known at the earliest on October 16.
-Problem: the FFT must send to the FIP on September 30 the result of the 4 best French pairs from last year for the world team padel championships from November 15 to 19 in Lisbon.
-This year's French championships would therefore count for nothing this year, which rightly causes a number of upheavals among French players potentially eligible for Lisbon.
-The FFT asked for a postponement of the date to allow it to present a list of the players of the France Version 2016 team and not 2015.
-The FIP seems to refuse in view of this interview. [/ Toggle]
+Problem: the FFT must send to the FIP on September 30 the result of the 4 best French pairs of last year for the world championships of padel by team from November 15 to 19 in Lisbon.
+This year's French championships would therefore count for nothing this year, which is rightly causing a number of turmoil among French players potentially qualifying for Lisbon.
+The FFT requested a postponement of the date to allow it to present a list of the players of the France team Version 2016 and not 2015.
+The FIP seems to refuse in view of this interview. [/ toggle]

 Where and how will the finals of the padel world championships take place?